objcio/articles/2015-02-09-gpu-machine-vision.md

 Sobel edge detection can give you a good visual measure of edge strength in a scene, but it doesn't provide a yes/no indication of whether a pixel lies on an edge or not.

-For such a decision, you could apply a threshold of some sort, where pixels above a certain edge strength were considered to be on an edge and everything below not.
-However, this isn't ideal, because
+For such a decision, you could apply a threshold of some sort, where pixels above a certain edge strength were considered to be part of an edge.
+However, this isn't ideal, because it tends to produce edges that are many pixels wide and choosing an appropriate threshold can vary with the contents of an image.

+A more involved form of edge detection, called Canny edge detection<sup>3</sup>, might be what you want here.
+Canny edge detection can produce single-pixel-wide connected edges of objects in a scene:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Canny.png" style="width:240px" alt="Canny edge detection image"/>

-Canny, J., A Computational Approach To Edge Detection, IEEE Trans.
-Pattern Analysis and Machine Intelligence, 8(6):679–698, 1986.

-A. Ensor, S. Hall.
-GPU-based Image Analysis on Mobile Devices.
-Proceedings of Image and Vision Computing New Zealand 2011.
+The Canny edge detection process consists of a sequence of steps:

+- // First pass: convert image to luminance

+- // Second pass: apply a variable Gaussian blur

+- // Third pass: run the Sobel edge detection, with calculated gradient directions, on this blurred image

+- // Fourth pass: apply non-maximum suppression

+- // Fifth pass: include weak pixels to complete edges

 ## Harris corner detection